rupertlssmith/elm-input-spike/README.md

-# elm-buffer-spike
+# elm-input-spike

-Implementing a text editing buffer in Elm.
+Figuring out what input method works best for text editing in Elm.